-China warns U.S. 'opening fire' on world with tariff threats
+U.S. 'opening fire' on world with tariff threats, says China

 “China will not bow down in the face of threats and blackmail and will not falter from its determination to defend free trade and the multilateral system.”

-Asked whether U.S. companies will be targeted with “qualitative measures” in China in a trade war, Gao said the government will protect the legal rights of all foreign companies in the country.
+Asked whether U.S. companies would be targeted with “qualitative measures” in China in a trade war, Gao said the government would protect the legal rights of all foreign companies in the country.

 “We will continue to assess the potential impact of the U.S.-initiated trade war on companies and will help companies mitigate possible shocks.”

-Gao said China’s foreign trade is expected to continue on a stable path in the second half, though investors fear a full-blown Sino-U.S. trade dispute will deal a body blow to Chinese exports and its economy.
+Gao said China’s foreign trade was expected to continue on a stable path in the second half of the year, though investors fear a full-blown Sino-U.S. trade war would deal a body blow to Chinese exports and its economy.

-He emphasised that U.S. tariffs on Chinese exports will hurt both Chinese and foreign firms.

-Foreign companies accounted for $20 billion, or 59 percent, of the $34 billion of exports from China that will be subject to new tariffs from the U.S. starting from Friday, with U.S. firms accounting for a significant part of that 59 percent, Gao added.
+Foreign companies accounted for $20 billion, or 59 percent, of the $34 billion of exports from China that will be subject to new U.S. tariffs, with U.S. firms accounting for a significant part of that 59 percent, Gao said.

+China’s plans to impose tariffs on hundreds of U.S. goods targets some top U.S. exports, including soybeans, sorghum and cotton, threatening U.S farmers in states that backed Trump, such as Texas and Iowa.

+Chinese buying of soybeans has ground almost to a halt ahead of the duties, while Chinese farmers worry the penalties and tighter supplies will drive up costs, squeeze margins and ultimately inflate retail prices of pork, the country’s top-selling meat.

+In the latest sign that the risk of penalties is hitting trade, a vessel carrying U.S. coal and heading for China was diverted on Wednesday to Singapore.

+The World Trade Organization warned on Wednesday that trade barriers being erected by major economies could jeopardise the global economic recovery, with their effects already starting to show.

-European officials have told Reuters that China has put pressure on the European Union to issue a strong joint statement against U.S. President Donald Trump’s trade policies, but so far they have insisted on not taking sides..
+European officials have told Reuters that China had put pressure on the European Union to issue a strong joint statement against Trump’s trade policies, but they had insisted on not taking sides..

-Chinese stocks were mixed while the yuan slipped slightly against the dollar in early Thursday trading as a targeted cut of reserve requirements for banks took effect amid heightened the trade tensions.
+Chinese stocks slipped on Thursday and the yuan gave back some of its recent gains against the dollar as a targeted cut of reserve requirements for banks took effect amid the heightened trade tensions.

+China’s central bank moved to calm jittery markets on Tuesday after the yuan dropped through the psychologically significant 6.7 to the dollar mark, hitting its lowest in almost a year.

+A trade war with the United States could hit China’s export machine, with recent data pointing to fatigue as credit expansion slowed and domestic demand looked to be softening.

-On Thursday, China’s state media lambasted the United States.
+On Thursday, China’s state media continued to lambaste the United States.

-The widely-read Global Times tabloid said in an editorial that China must prepare for containment by the United States.
+The widely read Global Times tabloid said in an editorial that China must prepare for containment by the United States.

 “With strong manufacturing capability and huge market potential, China’s development is difficult to suppress.
 But the country will encounter more barriers in future development, to which we should learn to adapt,” it said.